The Quest 3 is the bar most serious PC VR gamers have already cleared. And, with most things gaming tech, more always comes soon after.

 As an Amazon Associate SimRacingCockpit.gg may earn from qualifying purchases.

-The Bigscreen Beyond 2 is the alternative to the Pimax ultralight Micro-OLED bet, and a strong one.
-The lenses are “almost edge to edge in terms of clarity.
+The Bigscreen Beyond 2 is the alternative to the Pimax Dream Air ultralight Micro-OLED bet, and a strong one.
+The lenses are almost edge to edge in terms of clarity.
 It’s very, very nice.
-The form factor is the star of the show as well,” per VR Flight Sim Guy’s January 2026 round-up.
-The v2 has materially fixed the glare problems that plagued the original Beyond, and the eye-tracking variant (Beyond 2e at $1,219) supports Dynamic Foveated Rendering – critical given the high resolution.
+The form factor is the star of the show as well.
+The v2 has materially fixed the glare problems that plagued the original Beyond, and the eye-tracking variant (Beyond 2e at $1,099) supports Dynamic Foveated Rendering – critical given the high resolution.

-Three honest trade-offs separate the Beyond 2 from the Pimax line.
-The silicon facial interface gets sweaty after about an hour – “like a vacuum on your skin”; aftermarket strap and facial-interface modifications are recommended.
+There are three honest trade-offs that separate the Beyond 2 from the Pimax line.
+The silicon facial interface gets sweaty after about an hour feeling very unpleasant on your skin.
+I recomend the aftermarket strap and facial-interface modifications if that doesn’t sound ideal.
 The binocular overlap is low compared to other headsets, which the company traded for the wide FOV; it doesn’t bother most users but can produce eye strain in sensitive ones.
-And Lighthouse base stations are required – no inside-out tracking – which adds setup cost and complexity for anyone who doesn’t already own a SteamVR rig.
+And Lighthouse base stations are required – there’s no inside-out tracking – which adds setup cost and complexity for anyone who doesn’t already own a SteamVR rig.

 Somnium VR1 – the enthusiast peak